jameshanlon/hex-processor/README.md

 $ python3 ../tests/tests.py    # Run Python integration tests
 ```

-Unit tests are in `tests/unit/` (assembly and X language features/programs).
+Unit tests are in `tests/unit/`, covering the assembler, disassembler, X
+language features/programs, and the multi-core simulator (channels and
-Integration tests in `tests/tests.py` verify end-to-end compilation and execution.
+message-passing networks).
+Integration tests in `tests/tests.py` verify
+end-to-end compilation and execution.

 ## Running a program